OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Import-Csv.md

 delimiter.

 You can also use the `ConvertTo-Csv` and `ConvertFrom-Csv` cmdlets to convert objects to CSV strings (and back).
-These cmdlets are the same as the `Export-CSV` and `Import-Csv` cmdlets, except that they do not deal with files.
+These cmdlets are the same as the `Export-Csv` and `Import-Csv` cmdlets, except that they work with data from the pipeline instead of from files.

 If a header row entry in a CSV file contains an empty or null value, PowerShell inserts a default header row name and displays a warning message.